-▶ Forbidden Signatures
+► Forbidden Signatures

 This feature allows the user to enter and configure a set of values to be used as Forbidden Signatures for the system.
-These values also indicate the size, the keys numbers, and the key source of the Forbidden Signatures.
+This set of values also indicate the size, the keys numbers, and the key source of the Forbidden Signatures.
 The options are Save to File, Set New, and Erase.

-▶ Authorized TimeStamps
+► Authorized TimeStamps